ResearchComputing/Documentation/docs/access/rmacc.md

 <br>

-Step 2: Email us at [rc-help@colorado.edu](rc-help@colorado.edu), and request an account.
+Step 2: Email us at <rc-help@colorado.edu>, and request an account.
 Please include the following information:

 - your ACCESS or XSEDE username
 - your institutional affiliation (e.g., "University of Awesome")